 Sometimes, pain radiating from one area to another can be accompanied by pins and needles and/or numbness along the nerve’s pathway.

-Your physiotherapist can help your pain by mobilising stiff joints and/or releasing tight muscles and fascia in order to open the nerve’s pathway.
+Your physiotherapist can help your pain using orthopaedic physiotherapy to mobilise stiff joints and/or release tight muscles and fascia in order to open the nerve’s pathway.
 This will then help your nerve to re-adjust to moving through the body.
 Treatment will be followed up with exercises to help strengthen the areas with weakness, as well as advice on how best to correct your posture to avoid further strain.
 If you would like an appointment for an assessment, please feel free to contact us.